LogtalkDotOrg/logtalk3/manuals/sources/userman/objects.rst

    | ?- specializes_class(Class, Superclass).

-or, if we want to know the specialization scope:
+or, if we also want to know the specialization scope:

 .. code-block:: text